uriweb/uri-component-library/README.md

 See [this documentation](https://www.uri.edu/wordpress/components/) to learn about components and how to use them.

+## What's new in 5.3.1

+CL 5.3.1 is a patch release that continues to enhance the accessibility of components.

+* Removes slideshows in favor of using the native Wordpress Gallery block
+* Edits the accessible name of social media icons on the Share component
+* Adjusts the X icon on the Share component
+* Adds columns as an allowed block within the Breakout component

 ## What's new in 5.3.0

 CL 5.3.0 is a minor release that focuses on functionality and accessibility improvements.